i-am-brianna/gpx-concatenator/README.md

 # GPX File Concatenator

-This code is a Python script that concatenates multiple GPX (GPS Exchange Format) files into a single GPX file.
-It utilizes the `xml.etree.ElementTree` and `xml.dom.minidom` modules for parsing and manipulating XML data.
+This Python script allows you to concatenate multiple GPX (GPS Exchange Format) files into a single GPX file.
+The script utilizes the `xml.etree.ElementTree` and `xml.dom.minidom` modules for parsing and manipulating XML data.

 ## Requirements